2008 World Series: Tampa Bay Rays

 The Tampa Bay Rays also began the season (their first after dropping the "Devil" from their name) with a winning record in the opening month of April.
 The Rays became the first team since 1903 to have the league's best record on Memorial Day (the last Monday in May) after finishing in last place the previous season.
 The team went 16–10 in June, but lost seven consecutive games leading up to the All-Star break.
 In August, the Rays lost seven games to finish out the month with an overall record of 84–51.
 The team concluded the season, albeit with a 13–14 record in September, by winning the American League East title for the first time in franchise history.
 As the Devil Rays, they had never finished with a winning record, nor finished higher than fourth in their division.
 The second-seeded Rays beat the Chicago White Sox 3–1 in the American League Division Series.
-In the American League Championship Series, Tampa Bay defeated the Boston Red Sox in 4–3, to advance to their first World Series in franchise history.
+In the American League Championship Series, Tampa Bay defeated the defending World Series champion Boston Red Sox in seven games after nearly blowing a 3-1 series lead, to advance to their first World Series in franchise history.
 The Rays became the third MLB team in the post-1969 "Divisional Era" to make the World Series in their first trip to the playoffs, joining the 1969 New York Mets and the 1997 Florida Marlins.